epam/fonda/README.md

 > Please keep in mind that in each **global_config** file the only tools and databases are included that are required for executing this specific pipeline version.
 > For example, `global_config_RnaExpression_Fastq_v1.1.txt` may list out the databases, tools and parameters for a particular `RnaExpression_Fastq` pipeline version 1.
 Later on, `global_config_RnaExpression_Fastq_v1.2.txt` may be prepared for another `RnaExpression_Fastq` pipeline version 2.
 In the second config the required databases, tools and parameters might be quite different from the first one.
 > Therefore, all potential databases, tools and parameter options for each available workflow shall be listed out to make sure users can take the full advantage of using Fonda in different projects.

+To control the line-endings behavior the `line_ending` option was introduced in the `[Pipeline_Info]` section.
+The option can be specified as `LF` (Unix-style end-of-line marker) or `CRLF` (Windows-style end-of-line marker) value.
+If the option is not specified, the system line separator was set as the default one.

 **`-study_config`** file - sets a configuration file for a particular study - for cases when a specific study is selected to perform the NGS data analysis.
 In this config file, there is 1 section - [Series_Info].
 Required parameters for each workflow: